 Research.
 The Solar Foundation is built on unmatched expertise, with a reputation for high-quality and objective research on solar markets, economic impacts, and the workforce.
 We publish several acclaimed research reports each year that are widely cited among the business community, nonprofits, academics, policymakers, and the media.

 Leadership.
 We are a recognized leader in solar that brings together diverse groups to realize ambitious, meaningful, and measurable goals.
-We build networks to help the nonprofit, business, educational, financial, and consumer sectors efficiently take advantage of solar and solar-compatible technologies.
+We build networks to help local governments, nonprofits, businesses, educational, and consumers effectively take advantage of solar and solar-compatible technologies.

 Some of our major initiatives include: